What Is VLT in Ski Goggles?

 What do different color goggle lenses do?

 Different color goggle lenses allow different amounts of light, or a different amount of visible light transmission (VLT), through.
 A lighter-colored goggle, like yellow, gold, or amber, will have a higher VLT and be better for cloudy or snowy days.
-On the other hand, darker colored goggles, like blue, red, or mirrored will have a lower VLT and perform better on bright and sunny days.
+On the other hand, darker-colored goggles, like blue, red, or mirrored will have a lower VLT and perform better on bright and sunny days.

 What is the best color lens for ski goggles?

 The best color lens for ski goggles depends on the conditions that you are skiing in.
 The most versatile color lens is a rose or amber because they have an average amount of visible light transmission (VLT).
-A lens color with a higher VLT, such as a yellow, would be best for cloudy days, while a lens color with a lower VLT, like a red or blue, would be best for sunny days.
+A lens color with a higher VLT, such as yellow, would be best for cloudy days, while a lens color with a lower VLT, like red or blue, would be best for sunny days.

 Are polarized ski goggles worth it?